expaso/hassos-addon-timescaledb/README-DEV.md

 # Local development

+## The easy way

+Run `./project.sh` in the root of the project to build / debug / run the addon during development.

+Here are the commands explained:

+- `build` build the addon for the current architecture (see PLATFORM in the file) tag it as `dev` and push to docker hub.

+- `build-ha` Use the home-assistant builder to build all architechtures and push them to docker hub with the tag `latest`.

+- `run-hassos` build the addon for the current architecture (see PLATFORM in the file) tag it as `dev`, puish it to docker hub, SSH login to home-assistant, and pull the image.

+- `inspect` build the addon for the current architecture (see PLATFORM in the file) tag it as `dev`, and run it locally with an interactive shell (/bin/ash).

+- `debug` build the addon for the current architecture (see PLATFORM in the file) tag it as `dev`, and run it locally with normal starup (not interactive).

+## The manual way

 To build the lastest version using local docker, switch to the folder where the `dockerfile` resides, and run:

 ```